Soundmatters/ConditionExamples/Condition Examples .md

   ### Azimuth varies throughout.

-  Programs in the Himan Brown tape collection are often recorded on open-reel tape and produced with multiple edits within a single program.
+  Programs in the Himan Brown collection are often recorded on open-reel tape and produced with multiple physical edits within a single program.
 The azimuth among the sections of edited tape in these programs often varies.

   The following is an example of phase analysis of four excerpts from a single program.
-The azimuth of the calibration tone was adusted for maximum response; the azimuth for the three edits which follow were unaltered:
+The changes in the analysis suggests variation in azimuth among the examples.
+In the following set of examples, the playback deck reproduce head azimuth was aligned with the tape for maximum response in *Example 1, calibration tone phase*, and not realigned again for *Examples 2, 3 and 4*:

 *Example 1, calibration tone phase.*
 ![](phase_calib.jpg)